Fer-117/Tech-Blog/README.md

 ## Description

-A cms style tech blog site
+A cms style tech blog site using sequelize ORM, express and handlebars in order to follow the MVC paradigm.

 ## Installation

-Since this is only a back-end project at the moment what you need to do is download or clone the repository first.
-Then open your IDE and in the terminal run npm install to download all the necessary dependencies.
-Make sure to remove the 'EXAMPLE' portion from the .env file and add your password as well as the user for your database.
+There are no installation instructions in order to run this project since it's deployed on heroku.
+However, feel free to download the code or clone the repository if you want to modify any code.

 ## Usage

-Once you have completed the installation instructions, you now have to create the database.
-Since I'm using MySql I open the MySql console and run 'source db/schema.sql' to run the schema.sql file which will create the database I need.
-You might have to follow different steps depending on the database you are using.
-After we have created the database, we can run 'npm run seed' in the terminal so that the database is seeded with data.
-Once we have completed these steps, we can run 'npm start' to start the server.
-When the server is up and running you can begin to consult the routes for this project using a tool like insomnia or postman.
-The routes you will use to consult the database are the following:
+In order to use this app you will have to sign up or log in.
+Here are some of the users store in the database you can use to log in since the sign up link might not be working at the moment.
+`[
+  {
+    "name": "Sal",
+    "password": "password12345"
+  },
+  {
+    "name": "Lernantino",
+    "password": "password12345"
+  },
+  {
+    "name": "Amiko",
+    "password": "password12345"
+  },
+  {
+    "name": "Jordan",
+    "password": "password12345"
+  },
+  {
+    "name": "Blake",
+    "password": "password12345"
+  }
+]`

 ## MIT License